ansible-community/ansible-build-data/docs/ansible-release-announcement/minor-release/announcement-email.md

 Python wheels are now available for both Ansible 8 and ansible-core a.b resulting in significantly improved installation performance.

-In addition, Ansible x no longer installs some unnecessary files from the included Ansible collections such as tests or hidden files and directories to further improve installation performance and reduce the size on disk.
-These files are still available in the source tarball if necessary.
+In addition, Ansible x no longer installs some unnecessary files from the included Ansible collections such as tests or hidden files and directories.
+This further improves installation performance and reduces the size on disk.
+These files are still available in the source tarball if needed.

 The changelog for ansible-core x.x installed by this release of Ansible x can be found here: